dartbill/react-quiz/README.md

 ## Project Goal

-Create a multiplayer quiz app using React, Redux
+Create a multiplayer quiz app using React and Redux
 - Screenshots/Images

 ## Installation and Usage